nksubramanian/practice/Removing Elements from Dictionary.md

 del Sheela

+[Click here for DYI](https://colab.research.google.com/github/pythoncoder100/practice/blob/master/Clearing_dictionary_using_clear().ipynb)

+Sheela.clear()

 4) clear method can also be used to clear the contents of dictionary

-[Click here for DYI](https://colab.research.google.com/github/pythoncoder100/practice/blob/master/Clearing_dictionary_using_clear().ipynb)

 [Click here for DYI](https://colab.research.google.com/github/pythoncoder100/practice/blob/master/Removing_items_using_del_method.ipynb)